p4lang/p4c/backends/ebpf/psa/README.md

 We list the known bugs/limitations below.
 Refer to the Roadmap section for features planned in the near future.

-- Larger bit fields (e.g. IPv6 addresses) may not work properly.
+- Fields wider than 64 bits must have size multiply of 8 bits, otherwise they may have unexpected value in the LSB byte.
+  These fields may not work with all the externs and not all the operations on them are possible.
 - We noticed that `bpf_xdp_adjust_meta()` isn't implemented by some NIC drivers, so the `meta` XDP2TC mode may not work with some NICs.
 So far, we have verified the correct behavior with Intel 82599ES.
 If a NIC doesn't support the `meta` XDP2TC mode you can use `head` or `cpumap` modes.
 - `lookahead()` with bit fields (e.g., `bit<16>`) doesn't work.